InterviewGateway/interview_preparation/readme.md

   4. Enter SQL statement in Query window (step 2), and click run button to see the output (Item 3).
+- In the real test, we will provide another database to test your understanding in SQL statement.

 ## Practical test

 - You will receive a practical test email from us at your selected time slot.
-Unzip the attachment.

-- Start with the document `00_Assessment Test.docx`.
+- Unzip the attachment.
+Start with the document `00_Assessment Test.docx`.
 This file contains all the instructions.

+- Email back to us within 2 hours, with all your work including R and SQL scripts.

 - You can choose to take the test in our non-office hours (weekend or stat holiday), but we are out of the office at that time, so we could only respond to your email in the next business day.
-If you don’t receive the test during the weekend, please contact HR and we will re-arrange it accordingly.
+If you don’t receive the test during the weekend, please contact HR Team (jgregory@gatewaycasinos.com) and we may be able to re-arrange it accordingly.